StarIO: A Lightweight Inertial Odometry for Nonlinear Motion: Proposed Method

 Specifically, we first apply a depthwise convolution to extract local features for each channel.
-Then, two parallel pointwise convolution branches are employed to capture inter-channel context.
+Let the output of the depthwise convolution at a specific time step $t$ be $\mathbf{X_{t}} \in \mathbb{R}^{C \times 1}$, where $C$ is the number of channels.
+Then, two parallel pointwise convolution branches are employed to capture inter-channel contextual information.
 Their outputs are linearly transformed as follows: